brandonkal/tusd/README.md

   -hooks-dir string
     	Directory to search for available hooks scripts -hooks-http string
-    	An HTTP endpoint to which hook events will be sent to -hooks-http-backoff int
+    	An HTTP endpoint to which hook events will be sent to (TUS_API_KEY environment variable can be set to pass an API-Key header)
+  -hooks-http-backoff int
     	Number of seconds to wait before retrying each retry (default 1) -hooks-http-retry int